Updated May 24, 2023

 - Hadoop is open-source in nature.

 - It works on a cluster of machines.
-The size of cluster depends on requirements.
+The size of the cluster depends on requirements.

-- It can run on normal commodity hardware.
+- It can run on standard commodity hardware.

 Advantages of Hadoop